Why is culture so important?

 Gert Jan Hofstede (1956):

-I am a Dutch population biologist and social scientist in information management
+I am a Dutch population biologist and professor of Artificial Sociality,

-and social simulation, interested in the interplay of the contrasting forces
+doing agent-based social simulation.
+I am interested in the interplay of the contrasting forces

 of cultural evolution, societal change and cultural stability.